-2.5.6 Local-Use IPv6 Unicast Addresses
+2.5.6.
+Link-Local IPv6 Unicast Addresses

-There are two types of local-use unicast addresses defined.
-These are Link-Local and Site-Local.
-The Link-Local is for use on a single link and the Site-Local is for use in a single site.
+Link-Local addresses are for use on a single link.
 Link-Local addresses have the following format:

-10 bits 54 bits 64 bits 1111111010 0 interface ID
+10 bits 54 bits 64 bits 1111111010 0 interface ID + +

 Link-Local addresses are designed to be used for addressing on a single link for purposes such as automatic address configuration, neighbor discovery, or when no routers are present.